Select Page

 The key theme of this module is that Customer Service is highly dependent on the effectiveness of Machine changeovers.

-1. How much are our changeovers costing us?
+1. How much are changeovers costing in terms of potential capacity loss?

 2. The importance of analysing changeovers in a structured way.